swaptacular/swpt_accounts/README.md

 # Parameters for the communication with the RabbitMQ server which is
 # responsible for queuing local database tasks (chores).
 This may or
-# may not be the same RabbitMQ server that is used for brokering
+# may not be the same RabbitMQ server that is used for brokering SMP
-# Swaptacular Messaging Protocol messages.
-The container will connect
+# messages.
+The container will connect to "$CHORES_BROKER_URL", will
-# to "$CHORES_BROKER_URL", will post and consume messages to/from the
+# post and consume messages to/from the queue named
-# queue named "$CHORES_BROKER_QUEUE", prefetching at most
+# "$CHORES_BROKER_QUEUE", prefetching at most
 # "$CHORES_BROKER_PREFETCH_COUNT" messages at once (default 1).
 The
 # specified number of processes ("$CHORES_BROKER_PROCESSES") will be
 # spawned to consume and process chores (default 1), each process will